The male grooming industry is booming. The market is now worth almost £70 million — so it’s clearly important for men to know how to look their best.

-Most of us will know that the skin on our faces is much more sensitive than other parts of the body and requires a different cleansing and upkeep routine too .
-However, some of you might not know that improper treatment of your facial skin can also have an effect on your facial hair too, in both men and women.
+No — the skin on our faces is much more sensitive than other parts of the body and requires a different cleansing and upkeep routine too .
+Improper treatment of your facial skin can also have an effect on your facial hair too, in both men and women.

-While most men see the ability to grow a thick, healthy and luscious beard as a natural birth right, for some this isn’t always the case.
+While most men see the ability to grow a thick, healthy and luscious beard as a natural birthright, for some this isn’t always the case.
 Some of this can be down to genetic conditions, but there could also be aspects of your daily cleansing routine or habits that can affect healthy facial hair growth too.
 Many men are now turning to beard transplants to address their slow or patchy beard growth.

 Of course, most women don’t want a full beard to contend with, but other areas of the face, such as eyebrows can be more of a concern.
-Many women with fine, thin haired eyebrows could actually be damaging the hair growth, making them look even thinner, through over plucking and the use of harsh eyebrow dyes and colorants too.
+Many women with fine, thin haired eyebrows could actually be damaging eyebrow hair growth, making them look even thinner, through over-plucking and the use of harsh eyebrow dyes and colourants too.